 While Catalonian coastal giant, Barcelona, continues to attract millions of tourists per year, much of the interior is widely written off as irrelevant.
 However, the differences between the distinct provinces are incredibly interesting, as are the cuisine, culture, and people.
-The perfect 10 days in Spain will show you how much the entire country truly has to offer.
+The perfect 10 days in Spain starting in Barcelona and Madrid will show you how much the entire country truly has to offer.

 That being said, Barcelona is definitely the place to start.
 A better grasp of English and a generational focus on tourism makes Barcelona truly a delight for any visitor.
 Factor in the fabulous reworking of the city for the 1992 Olympic Games and you have one of the most physically friendly cities in the world.

 Spend your first day wandering down the iconic pedestrian boulevard of Las Ramblas.
 The action there never stops.
 Make sure to keep your belongings under tight watch or even leave them in the hotel as this is pickpocket central.

 The street is lined with restaurants that will tempt you, but it’s best to avoid the tourist-centered fare and head into the adjacent streets for an authentic Paella.
 Afterward, wander through the streets of the city’s quaint old town before retiring a bit early to sleep off that jet lag.

 Barcelona is practically an exhibition of Antoni Gaudi’s avant-garde work.
 One of Catalonia’s favorite sons, Gaudi’s seashell-esque, acid-dripped stylings dot the city.
 On Gran Via, one of Barcelona’s most exclusive and expensive streets you’ll find two of his most famous works, Casa Batllo and Casa Mila.
 The two houses show Gaudi’s unique ability to keep a signature style across multiple projects.